Vision

 That could look like:

-• Young athletes from local clubs advancing to higher level training and competition
+- Young athletes from local clubs advancing to higher level training and competing internationally

-• Riders earning opportunities for education, leadership roles, or employment connected to their involvement in cycling - like coaching, mechanics, event organizing, or community work
+- Riders pursuing education, leadership, and employment through cycling involvement like coaching, mechanics, event organizing, or community work

 Sports-based youth development programs have shown that linking physical activity with education, mentoring, and real pathways after high school - yields better outcomes in both life skills and long-term opportunities.
 Cycling can mirror this in the Haïtian context.